Channel Your Content

 The Value in Variety

 Let’s start with your vital audience.
 Think about how they engage with content and marketing messages online.
 For the most part they are on one of the big four social platforms; Facebook, LinkedIn, Twitter, and Instagram.
-They probably are also engaging with content through an RSS reader (like News on their iPhone) or going directly to specific content sources for news.
+They probably are also engaging with content through an RSS reader (like News on their iPhone) or going directly to specific content platforms for news.
 They most definitely have two to five email inboxes that they check frequently throughout the day.

 All of those channels have a different way that the audience connects with the content and different involvement from the platforms themselves.
 Social Platforms use algorithms to determine when content is visible to the audience (or if it is never visible).
 Email and RSS go into an app that the user controls and is usually sorted by the most recent content.
 Direct visits to websites require the audience to seek them out and the content is fully controlled by the owner of the site.